JackOE3/tmufrl/README.md

 - Ensure **TMInterface** is running in the game
 - Multiple environments require different `tmi_port` values
 - Use `manager.close_game()` to properly terminate the game process
-- There is a bug with multiple environments where an environment will not execute the actions send to it, unless the game window is focused at some specific time.
-I have not been able to fix this yet.

 ---